ElzaanVan/soccer_CSV/README.md

 # Soccer statistics

-This application reads and analyze data from a CSV file regarding soccer match statistics.
+This application reads and analyze data from a CSV file regarding soccer match statistics -using node js module fs.